A valuable resource for local history research, and for local schools.

 Guided historical walks around the village can be provided for a nominal charge.
 Contact the curator for more details.

-This 66 page book with 58 illustrations, covering the three commons in the parish of Henfield, is on sale at Henfield Museum priced £7
+This 66 page book with 58 illustrations, covering the three commons in the parish of Henfield has been reprinted and will be on sale at Henfield Museum from 28th June 2018 priced £7.
+All profits will go to The Friends of Henfield Museum.

 The Historic Henfield Series of postcards priced at £1 each are now available at Henfield Museum